brantondemoss/brantondemoss.github.io/writing/garden/index.md

 **DRAFT - IN PROGRESS**

-some points left to fill in:

-- examples of pareto-improvement in agency. what would this look like for AI? fire in crowded room
-- Connect C Thi Nguyen work with ideas about goal legibility (!!) and collapse of complex behavior. social media behavior example of bad consequences of legibility
-- more explicit discussion of dangers of value lock-in
-- agency of other entities in nature? should we recognize all agents?
-- unilateral hegemony in the garden can be bad. better to go slow and have co-evolution so no one entity can impose its will too strongly, diversity is a good strategy in face of uncertain/complex outcomes.

 AI systems like ChatGPT and GPT-4 are already boosting productivity in big ways,[^9] but the largest shifts are yet to come.
 As these AI systems gain power, it’s striking how little agreement there is between heads of top AI research organizations about the effects AI will have humanity.[^5]
 Some believe AI will imminently kill us all,[^6] [^7] while others think it will usher in a new era of unprecedented wealth and prosperity.[^8]